Case Details

 - Judge: Hoo Sheau Peng J

-- Secondary Relief Sought: Permission to apply for a quashing order and a declaration that the NOI is ultra vires, void and/or unenforceable
+- Key Relief Sought: Declaration that the “Notice of Ineligibility for Funding from the SkillsFuture Singapore Agency” (NOI) is invalid and/or of no legal effect; alternatively, permission to apply for a quashing order and a declaration that the NOI is ultra vires, void and/or unenforceable

 Summary